Why new paint needs special care after body repair

 - pH-neutral automotive car wash soap (after 30 days)

-- Spray detailers specifically labeled "safe for new paint" or "waterless wash"
+- Spray detailers labeled "safe for new paint"

-- Ceramic spray coatings (after 90 days, and only per shop recommendation)
+- Ceramic spray coatings (after 90 days, with shop approval)

-- Paint sealants labeled "paint-curing safe" (after 60 days for some products)
+- Paint sealants marked "paint-curing safe" (after 60 days)

 Washing car after body repair: a practical timeline